 Continuous innovation is key to a shifting defense landscape.

-In a discussion with co-panelist General John M. Murray of the U.S. Army Futures Command, Global Defense Group Lead Karen Dahut discussed how the Department of Defense is readily adapting to the rapidly shifting landscape of strategic warfare.
+In a discussion with co-panelist General John M. Murray of the U.S. Army Futures Command, Booz Allen's Global Defense Sector President Karen Dahut discussed how the Department of Defense is readily adapting to the rapidly shifting landscape of strategic warfare.
 Karen remarked on the importance of Booz Allen’s culture of continuous innovation in serving defense clients.
 In addition, she discussed why open, yet secure architectures give clients full control to quickly and easily integrate the best emerging technology on the market and be ready in a volatile, multidomain battlefield.
 In discussing the future battlefield, Cameron Mayer, a leader in our defense business, emphasized that AI can help soldiers make decisions quicker and faster in high-stakes situations.

 When technology and government intersect, the opportunities are endless.
 Explore Booz Allen’s innovation journey further here and stay tuned for what we’ll unfold at SXSW 2020.

 *Booz Allen was an official sponsor of the XR Programming Track of Austin Startup Week 2019